• Skip to primary navigation

 13. Sometimes, a baby has disturbed bowel movement when you introduce the solid foods.
 Few babies have the loose motions while others have constipation problem.
 It’s normal, no need to be panic.

-14. Increase the liquid intake and high-fiber diet if your baby has constipation problem.
+14. Increase the liquid intake and high-fiber diet if your baby has a constipation problem.

 15. Give the water to your baby in a sipper that will help him to drink it by himself.
 Keep the track of water intake (Suggested quantity is 3 ounces a day).